longevityframework/longevity/manual/model/persistents.md

 As longevity is primarily a persistence framework, the common currency of the longevity API is the _persistent object_.
-Persistent objects are part of your subdomain, and they are also the _persistence unit_ - something that you can create, retrieve, update or delete with a longevity [repository](../repo).
+Persistent objects are part of your domain model, and they are also the _persistence unit_ - something that you can create, retrieve, update or delete with a longevity [repository](../repo).